A Timeless DIY nativity ornament craft to make with the kids…

 Arrange three cinnamon sticks into a triangle, and hot glue at corners.

-2. Add Twine around corners of manger.
+2. Add twine around corners of the manger.
 Glue in place.

 The twine is optional.
 It simply adds some rustic “flair”…and who doesn’t love flair 😉

-3. Cut out and attach felt star to manger with hot glue.
+3. Cut out and attach felt star to the manger with hot glue.

-5. Make bed for baby Jesus with one section of egg carton.
-Attach to manger with hot glue.
+It’s time to make a bed for baby Jesus with one section of an egg carton.
+Attach to the manger with hot glue.

 6. Make and attach Joseph and Mary.

-7. Make Baby Jesus and lay in manger.
+7. Make Baby Jesus and lay in the manger.

-8. Attach Joseph, Mary and egg carton bed to manger with hot glue.
+8. Attach Joseph, Mary and egg carton bed to the manger with hot glue.

-9. Attach twine or fishing line for tree hanger.
+9. Attach twine or fishing line for your nativity ornament tree hanger.